Week 38: Kale

 People with thyroid dysfunction: Kale may be referred to as a “goitrogen”, certain plant-derived compounds (also found in other cruciferous vegetables- cabbage broccoli, cauliflower, rutabagas, turnips) which may cause swelling of the thyroid gland.
 This may lead to the thyroid not being able to produce as many of the hormones that are needed for regulating metabolism.
 Consumption of these vegetables should be reduced but not eliminated in individuals with thyroid dysfunction.
 If you have normal thyroid function and consume adequate amounts of iodine, these vegetables will have no effect on your thyroid and may be eaten liberally.

-This Tuscan Kale Salad from True Food Kitchen is delicious.
+Recipe Suggestion: This Tuscan Kale Salad from True Food Kitchen is delicious.
 We make it quite often in our house.